 Let’s use an example.
 Sharon is on Supplemental Security Income (SSI).
 Her mother set up an ABLE Act account for Sharon, and deposited $5,000 into the account last year.
 That deposit was not income to Sharon (either for taxes or for Sharon’s SSI eligibility).
 The account is not an available resource for SSI or Medicaid purposes.

 This month, Sharon used her ABLE Act account to buy groceries.
 She withdrew $100 and paid the bill at the supermarket checkout.
-Food is not on the list of qualified disability expenses.
+Food is not on the list of qualified disability expenses in the statute.
 Is Sharon in trouble?

-No. The expenditure might not have been a qualified disability expense.
-But the worst thing that happens is that a portion of Sharon’s $100 withdrawal might be subject to income taxation.
+Even if that weren’t true, or if Sharon withdrew the money and spent it at the casino, the worst thing that would happen is that a portion of Sharon’s $100 withdrawal might be subject to income taxation.
 Assuming that her account earned $50 in income in the few months it has been open, the result might be that she has to pay income taxes on about $1 of that income.
 Not even $1 of taxes — just the taxes on $1.
 Since Sharon hasn’t filed or paid taxes in her entire adult lifetime, it’s unlikely that this expenditure will result in any taxation at all.

 So there are effectively no rules, right?